 | Oil analysis / particle count | Gear and bearing wear debris, contamination | Gearboxes, hydraulic systems | Mid |

 Vibration is the workhorse for rotating equipment because it gives the earliest warning of the most common faults.
-An accelerometer mounted on a bearing housing produces a signal that can be analysed as an overall level, such as ISO 10816 velocity in millimetres per second, for a simple trend, or as a frequency spectrum for diagnosis.
-Specific defect frequencies, such as the bearing's outer-race and inner-race pass frequencies, let an analyst identify which component is degrading rather than only that something is wrong.
+An accelerometer on a bearing housing can be trended as an overall velocity level in millimetres per second, or analysed as a spectrum, where defect frequencies such as the bearing's outer-race and inner-race pass frequencies identify which component is degrading.
+Temperature is cheap and intuitive but detects most faults later in the P-F curve, which makes it a confirming parameter rather than the primary early warning.
+Motor current signature analysis infers mechanical and electrical condition from the current the motor already draws, useful where mounting a sensor on the machine is difficult.

 The data path: edge acquisition, MQTT Sparkplug B and OPC UA

-An edge device sits close to the asset, samples the sensor, and does the first stage of ISO 13374 data acquisition and manipulation locally.
-It might compute an overall vibration level and a spectrum, apply report-by-exception so it only transmits when a value moves, and buffer data if the network drops.
-Keeping that processing at the edge reduces network load and means the asset is not dependent on a continuous link to a central server.
+An edge device close to the asset samples the sensor and does the first ISO 13374 blocks locally: it computes an overall level and a spectrum, applies report-by-exception so it transmits only when a value moves, and buffers data through network drops.
+From the edge, two protocols carry the data.

 Historian integration and the link to OEE